How much gas is there?

-In the last lesson, you learned how to convert back and forth between moles and the number of representative particles.
+In "Conversions between Moles and Mass," you learned how to convert back and forth between moles and the number of representative particles.
 Now you have seen how to convert back and forth between moles and mass of a substance in grams.
 We can combine the two types of problems into one.
 Mass and number of particles are both related to grams.
 In order to convert from mass to number of particles or vice-versa, it will first require a conversion to moles.

 Sample Problem: Converting Mass to Particles

 How many molecules is 20.0 g of chlorine gas, Cl2?